How Harvard Teaches CS Students How To Code - Slashdot

 Re: (Score:2)

-Should have started with (Score:3)
+Should have started with (Score:4, Insightful)

 Guest lecturers have even included Mark Zuckerberg and Steve Ballmer.